- Markman Gold

 It is rumored that both Gold and his agency are being funded by another mysterious organization.
 Financial audits would reveal several donations from "investors" that could not be accounted for.
 Former Agency workers also reported him receiving calls from a person referred to as "Van Cleef".
 It is not known if "Van Cleef" is a real person or an alias.

 Markman Poddar was married when he first started his "hero agency" in India.
-This was an arranged marriage through their families.
+This was an arranged marriage through their families made when Markman was a child.
 Very little is said about the relationship other than it ended early through mutual consent and a sizable sum was paid for compensation.
+There were no children involved in the relationship.

 Skills and Abilities